merll/docker-map/docs/start.rst

 Configuring containers
 ----------------------
-A :class:`~dockermap.map.container.ContainerMap` provides a structure for mapping out container instances along with their dependencies.
+A :class:`~dockermap.map.config.main.ContainerMap` provides a structure for mapping out container instances along with their dependencies.

 A simple example could be a web server an an application server, where the web server uses Unix sockets for